apache/causeway-site/content/core/release-notes/migrating-to-1.6.0.md

 It is still necessary to:

 * explicitly register any service (`*Contributions`) that affects the UI
+* explicitly register `ExceptionRecognizerCompositeForJdoObjectStore` (as is desgned to be optionally subclassed)
 * explicitly register ApplicationSettings, UserSettings and DeveloperUtilities services (each is designed to be optionally subclassed)